mealaud/mealaud.github.io/content/academics/intro-real-analysis/topology-continuity-ii.md

 But how many of these little jumps can we have?
 Can we be _discontinuous everywhere_?
-Can we be discontinuous _every but a single point_?
+Can we be discontinuous _everywhere but a single point_?
 It turns out the answers are: it depends; yes; and yes.
 We'll talk about this more in due time, but for now we know what stuff _shouldn't_ be continuous.
 Let's try developing a definition of continuity.